 If pricing issues are identified, but due to an ongoing investigation cannot be re-calculated and posted by 1000 of the second Business Day after the Operating Day, the Market Validation team will notify ERCOT’s Director of Market Design and Analytics and continue the investigation.
 If the accurate prices can be re-calculated and the impact of the price correction is determined to be significant pursuant to ERCOT Protocol Section 4.5.3 (6)(b), the Market Validation team will notify the DAM team and ERCOT’s Director of Market Design and Analytics with the results from impact analysis.
 Upon review and approval by ERCOT’s Director of Market Design and Analytics, the Market Validation team will release a Market Notice and describe the need for such correction, as soon as practicable but no later than 30 days after the Operating Day pursuant to ERCOT Protocol Section 4.5.3 (6)(a).
 Failure to notify Market Participants within this timeline precludes the ERCOT Board from reviewing such prices.
 Any subsequent re-calculated prices will be presented to the Board for approval prior to changing Settlement prices.

-SASM Price Validation and Corrections

-ERCOT Operator may procure additional Ancillary Services through a Supplemental Ancillary Services Market (SASM).
-A SASM PVT execution is automatically triggered upon the completion of SASM run.
-Following each SASM, the Market Validation team will use the SASM PVT results to identify potential data and/or system issues.

-By 1600 of the second Business Day after the Operating Day, the Market Validation team will have evaluated the SASM PVT results and identified any pricing issues.

-If no pricing issues are identified and escalated by the Market Validation team, a notification will not be posted.

-If pricing issues are identified and the accurate prices can be re-calculated by 1600 of the second Business Day after the Operating Day, the Market Validation team shall evaluate the impact of price correction pursuant to ERCOT Protocol Section 6.3 (5).
-If the impact of the price correction is determined to be significant, the Market Validation team will notify and present the results to ERCOT’s Director of Market Design and Analytics.
-Upon review approval by ERCOT’s Director of Market Design and Analytics, the Market Validation team will post a Public Notice indicating the SASM price correction/s.
-The changed prices, times, and new values to be used for Settlement purposes will be posted on the MIS.
-Such price corrections will not require ERCOT’s Board of Directors (Board) approval.

-If pricing issues are identified, but due to an ongoing investigation cannot be re-calculated and posted by 1600 of the second Business Day after the Operating Day, the Market Validation team will notify ERCOT’s Director of Market Design and Analytics and continue the investigation.
-If the accurate prices can be re-calculated and the impact of the price correction is determined to be significant pursuant to ERCOT Protocol Section 6.3 (7)(b), the Market Validation team will present the results to ERCOT’s Director of Market Design and Analytics.
-Upon review and approval by ERCOT’s Director of Market Design and Analytics, the Market Validation team will post a Market Notice and describe the need for such correction, as soon as practicable but no later than 30 days after the Operating Day pursuant to ERCOT Protocol Section 6.3 7(a).
-Failure to notify Market Participants within this timeline precludes the ERCOT Board from reviewing such prices.
-Any subsequent re-calculated prices will be presented to ERCOT’s Board for approval prior to changing Settlement prices.